St. Joseph Cathedral (Buffalo, New York): Architecture

 Bishop Timon selected New York architect Patrick C. Keely, who had worked with A. W. N. Pugin, to design the church.
 He created a Gothic Revival structure 120 ft in length by 73 ft across.
 The original plan called for towers on the north and south corners of the facade, however only the south tower was finished.
 The tower contained a 43-bell carillon by Bollee & Son of Le Mans, France.
 At the time of its completion in 1869, the carillon was the largest in the U.S. and the third largest in the world.
 Installed in St. Joseph's in 1870, the bells were too large for the cathedral's tower and never worked properly.
 At present, all but 2 of the bells have been removed from the church tower.

 Bishop Stephen V. Ryan added the Lady Chapel built at the rear of the cathedral in 1873.

 The three lancet windows above the altar were produced at the direction of King Ludwig II of Bavaria for the Paris Exposition of 1855.
 During his trips to Europe, Bishop Timon saw the windows and asked if the King would donate them to the new structure.
-After first being refused, the Bishop persisted and the Ludwig relented.
+After first being refused, the Bishop persisted and Ludwig relented.

 The cathedral was renovated in 1882, 1903–05, 1937–47 and most recently in 1977.